×

 Unlike working alone, this symbiosis benefits from AI's ability to hold vast knowledge spaces and generate logical extrapolations - freeing the creator to prioritize higher-level oversight, quality evaluation, and maintaining a unified creative voice.

-4. Creating a World-Building GPT
+4. Creating a Custom GPT

 CNET | How to Make a Custom GPT for Anything: ChatGPT Creator Tutorial